oracc/oracc2/bin/nx/README.txt

  nr -- number rendering

+ nz -- number stoppers

 ns -- number system

-A number system consists of a name, optional ne constraints, and a nu.
+A number system consists of a name,an optional base unit and conversion ratio, optional ne constraints, and a nu specification.

 The syntax of an ns is:

  '@' NAME BASE?
-CONV? ne* nu '.'
+CONV? ne* nu ni* '.'

 Whitespace is obligatory after any of NAME, BASE, CONV, ne.

+Whitespace is obligatory between nu and ni sequences.

 Whitespace is not allowed between '@' and NAME.

-Whitespace is optional after nu.
+Whitespace is optional after nu or the last ni.

 NAME is a segmented string with each segment separated by a hyphen ('-').
 By convention, the first segment is a count or measure type